 Kara told us that while this question is something of a matter of “personal preference,” it’s good practice to consolidate handbooks if at all possible:

 “Whenever possible, we will combine policy.
 So if there are slightly different voting leave policies, let’s say along the West Coast—maybe you’re in Alaska, Washington, Oregon, and California—we’ll look at all four of those voting leave policies and we’ll come up with one that is compliant in all four states.
 If we see that a policy is dramatically different or more generous in one state than the other, we may put two policies within that handbook.
 So, there might be one for most employees, and then one for California employees—if, for instance, California employees just get some benefit that’s above and beyond that no one else gets.
 We definitely do some combining, but as a general rule, we think one handbook for all employees is the way to go.”

 And there you have it.
 Thus ends our three-part series on employee handbooks.
-Once again, we would like to thank Kara for sharing her perspectives and expertise with our audience at the webinar—and, by extension, here on the Compli blog.
+Once again, we would like to thank Kara for sharing her perspectives and expertise with us.

 Looking for more information about HR and workforce compliance?
 Need a professional to help you draft or review your employee handbook?
 Check out the HR Support Center.